Deadline: Essay entries for the U.S. contest must be received by Feb. 20, 2020 at 5 p.m. Pacific Time.

 This opportunity is open to all students in the United States who are in grades 5 to 12.

 - Students from countries other than the United States should contact the national essay contest organizer(s) in their own country.
-A list of participating countries can be found here.
+For a list of participating countries, visit the international pages.

 - Students can work alone or in teams of up to four students.